 Nothing beats the feeling of freedom you can achieve by being debt-free.
-Yet 85% of American adults have carried some form of debt—whether credit cards, mortgages, or student loans—and at times it can be a challenge to pay it off.
+Yet the average American is carrying $92,727 in debt.
+Paying off debt—whether it’s student loans, credit cards or more—can be a challenge.

-Everyone’s financial situation is different, and this list is not exhaustive of all existing strategies, but here’s a look at some possible approaches that can help you get on top of common types of debt.
+Everyone’s financial situation is different, and this list is not exhaustive of all existing strategies, but here’s a look at some approaches that could help you get on top of common types of debt.

 Creating a Budget

-A budget can be a good first step when figuring out how to pay off debt.
-After all, this is the step where you’ll identify the money you can use to make payments.
+A budget can help you understand, and create a plan, for where your money is going.
 And this is where you can start to figure out how to live within your means to avoid accumulating new or more debt in the future, such as credit card debt.

-To start your budgeting, you can take an inventory of all of your after-tax income.
+To start your budget, take an inventory of all of your after-tax income.
 If you have one job, simply look at your net paycheck and multiply the number by how many times you’re paid each month.

 The Snowball and Avalanche Methods

 Once you’ve identified funds you can use to pay down debt, there are a number of strategies you can use to put that money to work.
 If you have multiple debts, you might consider the snowball or avalanche method.

 If you decide to use the snowball method, list your debts in order of smallest balance to largest.
 Look exclusively at the amount you owe, ignoring the interest rate.
 Make minimum payments on all the debts to avoid penalties.
 Make all extra payments toward paying off the smallest debt.